 Refrigerate over night or for at least 24 hours before serving.

-One thing I’ve done recently is share a near and dear recipe with The Nosher, a place many go to for Jewish recipes, resources, and beyond.
+It’s been a year since I’ve shared this recipe with The Nosher, a place many go to for Jewish recipes, resources, and beyond.

-The Pizzarelli’s are excited to see this recipe for keftes out there: click here for the full recipe.
-When Lori introduced me to this holiday dish 9 years ago, I noted the similarities of it to their stuffed grape leaves, yebra, which is also draped in this sweet and tart tamarind sauce called ou, pronounced OO-r.)
-There are a lot of Persian influences in Alleppian-Jewish cuisine when the sweet and savory meet.
+When Lori, my partner’s mother, introduced me to this holiday dish 10 years ago, I noted the similarities of it to their stuffed grape leaves, yebra, which is also draped in this sweet and tart tamarind sauce called ou, pronounced OO-r.)
+There are a lot of Persian influences in Aleppian-Jewish cuisine when the sweet and savory meet.
 And I’m not mad at it.

 While this gets served at the holiday table, we find any excuse to treat ourselves when I visit the Pizzarellis.
 “I want to be extravagant today.
 You down?”
 And always, they are.
 Lori prepares the sambousaks (muenster-stuffed pastry dotted with sesame seeds) and I get to working on this dish, solely because I make it the way Aunt Sara used to and they’re not sure how I’ve nailed down the flavors based on description alone, but I’m honored.
 Truly.